layerzerolabs/enlightened_by_javascript/README.md

-Written by the layerzerolabs pair (in their cups) and first performed at the magnificent Squatconf.
+Written by the layerzerolabs pair (in their cups) and first performed at the magnificent http://quatconf.eu

 Opening it up to the universe (multiverse even) for fun and no profit.
 I'm sure it can be improved!